- Home Health Aide (HHA)

 - Must be in good health.

 EXPERIENCE: Experience as a nurse aide, a personal support aide or personal care assistant is preferred, but not required.
-Experience working with mentally retarded and mentally disabled individuals preferred
+Experience working with mentally retarded and mentally disabled individuals preferred.

-Daily Care (Assist Client with following)
+Daily Care (Assist Client with the Following)

 - Home safety and management

 - Observing and immediately reporting any and all changes of client's health.

 - Provide companionship & socialization for the client

 - Performs periodic audits of consumer records, and in-service manuals to assure conformance with state and federal regulations.

 - Communicate with Office/State Workers/ Family and or guardian concerning Client.

 - Documents daily goals, notes, and or activities.